Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal9.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1
+* What applications will be used and designated?
 * question 2
+* How much is the councils budget to harden security?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*